rbrahul/Awesome-JSON-Viewer/README.md

 **Bug Fixes:**

 -   Sometimes the JSON tree collapse icon was not working after clicking
 -   JSON Chart sometimes goes outside the visible area
 -   First few lines in JSON Tree view were getting covered by the Menu for longer texts.
 -   Menu Icons were turned into black for the very first installation as the default settings were not properly applied.

+### Version 1.0.6 on 15-04-2025

+**Features:**

+-   Implemented Content-Type/Mime-Type detection Configurable.
+Earlier only Content-Type: 'application/json' were supported.
+Regardless of Content-Type, users can also select if the content should be parsed if it is valid JSON structured data.

 **Note:**
 Besides these above mentioned points, there were lot of improvements made in the build process and development practices.
 I have mroe plans to improve the code quality and the performance of the application rendering in upcoming days.